xgbstar1/snappymail-docker/README.md

 # snappymail-docker
 > Docker image, built twice daily for snappymail

+Builds the latest tag and the current trunk.

 ### Why?
 The motivation for this repo is to demonstrate and have a basic automated build available for snappymail.
 As a bonus, the resultant artifact is packaged as a docker container image and published to Dockerhub for convenience.